yashnaik47/community-starter-kit/docs/getting-started.md

 - Thank you for your contribution.

 - We are glad you are here.
+Thanks.